guschiriboga/cf-architecture-lab/codex_docs/Cloudflare_KB_Prompt.md

 - CSV matrices must include all referenced product IDs.
 - `90-links/sources.md` must list **every** citation with access dates.
 - Include a script or documented process to regenerate `50-free-tiers/matrix.md` from YAML/CSV data.
+- `codex_docs/cf_llms_full/manifest.json` exists and lists every in-scope product with accurate fetch metadata.
+If a file was unavailable, `available: false` must be recorded with the attempted URL and timestamp.

 ---